SaadPasha/bigbank-new/README.md

 The API endpoint is implemented using the REST architecture, and supports the POST method.

 This repo will add the Automated test cases (SMOKE level) - identified as the critical severity tests.
 Passing of these test can be considered as a baseline for any changes to be introduced to the application.
+Full list of test scenarios and additional details can be found [here](https://docs.google.com/document/d/1WmMrHYtfqGN56xVeNKIP_xZo2pEAcWdTeIZfw-311jg/edit?usp=sharing)

-The test case scenarios are as follows:
+The tests in these repo are based on the following scenarios:

 ### End-to-End
 **Loan Calculation with Input variation:**